tbjgolden/sensible-starter/README.md

 - [x] cleanup scripts
 - [x] 404
 - [x] css utils docs
+- [ ] add proxy server and devise a way to reuse in prod
+- [ ] hide schema files
+- [ ] sort out unused var eslint rules
+- [ ] unicorn/no-new-array is annoying
+- [ ] error boundary around whole app would be nice
 - [ ] give it a test run